Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Introduction

 where the one-loop renormalization of Chern-Simons levels is taken into account (see Section \ref{Review} for some details).
 This theory further flows to a purely topological CS theory \cite{Witten:1999ds},

 If instead $m<0$, we get

-which can either flow to a CS theory, or break SUSY and gives rise to a Goldstino \footnote{Eq. \ref{TwoorOneGoldstino} may suggest that when both vector multiplets break supersymmetry, two Goldstinos arise.
-A more natural expectation is that we get one massless Majorana fermion (the Goldstino) and one very light Majorana fermion, with the mass suppressed by the scale of $m$.} with a decoupled topological sector.
+which can either flow to a CS theory, or break SUSY and give rise to a Goldstino \footnote{Eq. \ref{TwoorOneGoldstino} may suggest that when both vector multiplets break supersymmetry, two Goldstini arise.
+A more natural picture is that we get one massless Majorana fermion (the Goldstino) and one very light Majorana fermion, with the mass suppressed by the scale of $m$.} with a decoupled topological sector.
 We note in particular that the Witten indices differ in these two limits, which indicates the existence of a wall that separates the two large mass limits (see Section \ref{Review} for some details).

-In order to understand the transition between the two asymptotic phases, it is useful to consider the behaviour of the theory near a line (one dimensionless parameter involving the mass is fixed while the other is left free) where the matter is massless and the theory has a classical moduli space of vacua.
+In order to understand the transition between the two asymptotic phases, it is useful to consider the behaviour of the theory near the line (one dimensionless parameter involving the mass is fixed while the other is left free) where the matter is massless and the theory has a classical moduli space of vacua.
 In fact, it is natural to assume that new vacua appear near this line to compensate the jump of the Witten index; this is going to be the wall mentioned above.

 To describe more explicitly the classical moduli space, let us note that every complex matrix $M$ possesses a \textit{singular value decomposition} of the form $M\,=\,U\,\Sigma\,V^{\dagger}$, where $U$ and $V$ are unitary, and $\Sigma$ is diagonal with real non-negative entries (the matrices can be chosen such that the diagonal entries appear in descending order).
 Thus, we can apply two gauge transformations, one for each factor of the gauge group, to put the matrix $\Phi$ in a diagonal form with real diagonal entries all multiplied by an overall phase.
-In total, the classical moduli space for the $SU(2)\times SU(2)$ case is therefore given by
+In total, the classical moduli space for the $SU(2)\times SU(2)$ case is given by